 Some Factors To Keep In Mind [Line On A Spincast Reel]

 Monofilament lines are very suitable if you are using live bait.
 They are also good for a jig or floating baits.
-These are straight single strand lines which add stretch to the line having an amazing effect in fishing.
+These are straight single-strand lines that add stretch to the line having an amazing effect on fishing.

 Fluorocarbon lines are very thin and reactive to light that fish underwater is unable to see it.
 So they are very suitable for shallow calm and crystal clear water.

 These fluorocarbon threads are much like monofilament lines, so jig, live bait, and floating baits can be used very easily.

 Braided lines are the most heard ones.
 They are made by two or more single lines braiding together to make one.
 They are relatively heavier and sink slowly.
 They are visible in clear water, so use them carefully.
 Not to mention, they can create greater casting distance.

 #Keep The Tension In Mind: Keeping the tension medium is very important.
 Usually, this is done by holding the line with the thumb and forefinger of the hand that is free.
 If this tension is not maintained, i.e. a loose tension may result in over-wrapping.

 Nylon mono-filament lines need less tension than braided or micro-filament lines.

 01. What color line is good for spincast reel in clear water?

 Answer: Usually fluorocarbon lines are used for crystal clear water as they are thin and light reactive.
 Whereas the color is considered, green or camouflage lines are good to go because they can blend in the surroundings and very hard to see.